 We typically think to eat arugula raw in salads, but it is delicious in soups!
 Arugula has a peppery, fresh flavor and produces a light and refreshing spring soup.

 - 2 tsps sea salt

 - 4-6 cups fresh arugula

-1. Heat the coconut oil in a large pot over medium heat.
-Saute onion and celery for 5 minutes, or until tender.
+1. Heat the avocado oil in a large pot over medium heat.
+Saute onion and garlic for approx. 5 minutes.

 4. Add the arugula and stir until wilted.

 5. Transfer the soup to a blender and blend until smooth (or use an immersion blender).

 6. Use an immersion blender to puree the soup (or add to a high speed blender).

 7. Stir the miso/water mixture into the soup.
 Mix well.

 6. Season with salt and pepper to taste.